 The Heartleaf philodendron gets its name from the distinctive shape of its leaves.
 They are generally a few inches long and resemble the shape of a heart.
 It also goes by the nickname “sweetheart plant”.
 The leaves are numerous and can cover the entire stems, which can grow up to 4 feet or more.
 If you do let it grow rather than trim the stems, they can climb and cascade out of the pot in beautiful and unique patterns.
 It can even be trained to climb a pole with some simple plant ties.

 Philodendron Xanadu – “Winterbourn”

 The Philodendron Xanadu is also known as the “Winterbourn” philodendron.
-It is known for long, shiny, leathery green leaves, each with its own set of protruding lobes.
-Unlike the heartleaf, the Xanadu is not a climber and not like the other vining plants.
-Instead, it is relatively compact and grows within a confined space, although it is one of the larger plants in the philodendron family.
+It’s known for long, shiny, leathery green leaves, each with its own set of protruding lobes.
+As compared to the heartleaf, the Xanadu is not a climber, unlike other vining plants.
+Instead, it is relatively compact and grows within a confined space, although it’s one of the larger plants in the philodendron family.
 It can grow up to 4 feet tall and 5 feet wide in ideal conditions.
-This is one of the non-pet-friendly plants on the list, so beware if you have a dog or cat at home that it does not try to ingest the leaves or stems.
+This is one of the non-pet-friendly plants on the list, so beware if you have a dog or cat at home.
+Make sure your pets don’t try to ingest the leaves or stems.